 Leitmotif: Every level has one, including the Hub Level.
 Nearly every track in each level is a remix of its trademark melody.

-Lost Forever: Generally averted, but Hideout Helm's Banana Medals (Which must be manually picked up after completing each section of disabling the Blast-o-Matic will disappear once you finish Hideout Helm.
+Lost Forever: Generally averted, but Hideout Helm's Banana Medals (which must be manually picked up after completing each section of disabling the Blast-o-Matic) will disappear once you finish Hideout Helm.
 Failure to pick them up also makes getting 101% completion impossible, so be wary.

-Lovable Coward: Chunky.
+Chunky.
 On the character selection screen, highlight anyone else and he'll start to taunt the camera; roll over to him, though, and he'll freak out and try desperately to convince you to pick Tiny instead.
 When you pick a different character, he'll go "whew!".

 Made all the funnier if you decide to unlock Chunky before unlocking Tiny, note You need Diddy to beat Angry Aztec and reach the level where Chunky is held.
 Lanky is the only Kong you need to free Chunky, so you can skip Tiny and get Chunky first so Chunky tries to convince you to pick a character that isn't there.